A staple of the Wide Open Sandbox

-, a Wanted Meter represents how much of the local authority's ire you've drawn.
+, a Wanted Meter represents how much of the local authority's - legal, criminal or otherwise - ire you've drawn.
 Typically, the higher it goes the more serious the response is.

 - Bully had this.
 In addition to the usual crimes, hitting anything not a teenage boy (girls, little kids, adults, prefects) would instantly max out the meter and prompt some of the law enforcement to spawn Behind the Black.
 If the meter was more than 2/3 full, officials who caught you would skip the usual Smashing Survival and instantly bust you; a good incentive to confine your violence to fellow delinquents... unless you wanted 100% Completion, which required you to serve a certain number of detentions to earn an outfit.